Dram Shop Laws

 "Rocky Took Care of Us."

-I highly recommend the Law Firm of Roger Rocky Walton.
+I highly recommend Rocky Walton Injury Lawyers.
 Rocky and his entire staff worked very hard for my family during a very difficult situation.
 They're very professional and corresponded with us very well.
 They were always timely and leave no stone unturned.

 Texas does not have dram shop laws that are strictly liable.
 In other words, responsibility for a drunk driving accident does not fall entirely on the business selling liquor or other alcoholic beverages.
 Instead, liability is divided between the business and the at-fault driver.